sbcrumb/Guardian/README.md

-# PlexGuard
+# Guardian

-PlexGuard is a utility designed to enhance the security and management of your Plex Media Server.
+Guardian is a utility designed to enhance the security and management of your Plex Media Server.
 This tool is built to help users monitor and control access to their Plex server, ensuring that only authorized users can view and interact with their media library.

 ## Table of Contents